A car mechanic told me this everyday habit quietly damages my car

 5 expert tips to make your car last longer

-Fortunately, there are many ways to protect your car without significant lifestyle changes.
+There are many ways to protect your car without significant lifestyle changes.

 1.Be sure to keep up with regular oil changes.
 Short trips can contaminate oil faster with unburned fuel and moisture, so sticking to your oil change intervals protects the engine’s internal surfaces.